WikipediaVision

 Wikipediavision is a site that shows in semi-realtime where anonymous edits to Wikipedia are originating from.
 It was launched in the fall of 2007 by László Kozma, at that time a student in Finland.
 The site combines Wikipedia's recent changes feed with Google Maps for 2D view to visualize the location-based service edits.

+The site ceased to operate in 2023.